migramirez2/Harmony-ONE/progress/frank-egloff.md

 **2024 Q2 Review**
 I integrated GPT-4o to 1Bot, implemented token-based security and refactored the codebase to facilitate adding new large language models and subagent integration.
 Added model-specific conversation handling and access to Anthropic tool feature, to check stocks and Web3 tokens.
-I fixed simultaneous command call issues and improved user experience.
+I fixed simultaneous command call issues.

 [Draft 1]